AGS Group Modern Slavery Act 2015 Statement

 Our AGS Sustainable and Ethical Procurement Policy reflects our commitment to acting ethically and with integrity in all our business relationships, and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere within our business or supply chain.

 To ensure an understanding of the risks of modern slavery and human trafficking, the procurement team have all undertaken appropriate training in this area.
-We are currently developing an online training module for non-procurement staff to raise awareness and understanding for our employees across the Group.

 Our Commitment to Modern Slavery Compliance

 The AGS Group is committed to persistently monitoring and tackling modern slavery and human trafficking.
-We continually review our supply chain and will focus on continuous improvement and the delivery of effective strategies to meet our commitment of compliance with the Modern Slavery Act 2015.
+We continually review our supply chain, and will focus on continuous improvement and the delivery of effective strategies to meet our commitment of compliance with the Modern Slavery Act 2015.